 Why do we need a commercialisation plan in Horizon Europe proposals?

 Quite simply, and in line with the EU innovation policy, the EU provides official instructions for evaluators to seek out a commercialisation plan in grant proposals.
-For example, the Horizon Europe Proposal Evaluation brief refers to this in the Impact section and states: “Strengthening the competitiveness and growth of companies by developing innovations meeting needs of European and global procurement markets.”
-We agree that these instructions are quite elusive.
-We therefore understand why many researchers overlook them as a direct requirement for a commercialisation plan, as part of the expected innovation management activities.
+We agree that these instructions are quite elusive, and therefore understand why many researchers overlook them as a direct requirement for a commercialisation plan, as part of the expected innovation management activities.
 That being said, experience shows evaluators are definitely looking for such a plan.
 Therefore, grant proposals that successfully present solid commercialisation plans will truly enhance the competitiveness of their overall proposal.

 Horizon Europe researchers and the struggle to “speak” business

 Having cleared the need for a commercialisation plan, the next issue often arises when initiating a conversation on this topic with a researcher.
 To put it quite simply – researchers are not businessmen.
 They think and act quite differently.
 While crafting research proposals is truly their “bread and butter” and they “speak” science fluently, discussing the business implications of their research is an entirely different story.
 Most researchers refer to business/ commercialisation plans as a foreign language.
 The result we often come across is many research proposals that are not pushed past science towards a commercialisation plan.

 Finding the right people to “speak” business for you